yanncauchepin/OptimizationCVRP/README.md

 The program will saved the first customer to deliver, the minimum distance cost of the solution and each ordered round to complete the total delivery requests in the **output** directory in the file named ***output.txt***.

-## To do list ##

-- [ ] Adapt report with example names.
-- [ ] Correct segmentation fault error due to double matrix distance in input file.
-- [ ] Adapt maximum capacity vehicle from integer to double.
-- [ ] Translate pseudo code in report in english.
-- [ ] Rename variable T to better describe its containing.